mercadopago/devsite-docs/guides/resources/consult-payment-methods.en.md

 ## Products and payment methods available by country

 It may be that some payment methods are not available for some products.
-Below are detailed which payment methods are not available by product and by country.
+Payment methods availability by product and by country are detailed below.

 ### Payments: